matteo14c/HaploCoV/docs/source/haplocov.rst

 |
 | 4. **end-date:** upper limit of the interval of time.
 |
 | 5. **genomic-variants:** a list of *genomic variant files*.
 Comma separated.
 Each file is used to derive novel candidate lineages/variants compared to a reference nomenclature.
-A distinct *report file* (.rep) is generated for *genomic variant file* in this list.
+A distinct *report file* (.rep) is generated for every *genomic variant file* in this list.
 The name of the *genomic variant* file is always appended to the name of the report, i.e if the name of your *genomic variants file* is *"myVar"* the name of the report will be *"\_myVar.rep"* (see below).
 See `here <https://haplocov.readthedocs.io/en/latest/haplocov.html#configuration-locales-file>`_ for a detailed explanation about *genomic variants files*.

 Output (and intermediate files folder)
 ======================================

 The name of the main output by HaploCoV.pl is set automatically by the program by combining the value provided in the *location* (1rst) column, with value/values reported in the *genomic-variants" (5th) column of your locales configuration file.
-In the example above 3 different output files will be obtained:
+In the example above 3 different output files will be generated:

 1. Italy_areas_list.txt.rep;
 2. Thailand_custom.rep;
 3. world_custom.rep.

-Each execution of HaploCoV usually generates several temporary/intermediate files.
-Normally you will not need to read/process/use these files, however for your convenience, all the intermediate files will be saved in a distinct folder.
+Each execution of HaploCoV results in several temporary/intermediate files.
+Normally you will not need to read/process/use these files, however for your convenience all the intermediate files will be saved in a folder.

-The same conventions applied for naming the main output files are used also to give names to the  intermediate folders.
+The same conventions applied for naming the main output files are also used to give names to the folders with intermediate files.
 In the example outlined above, intermediate files will be saved in 3 different folders, called:

 1. Italy_areas_list.txt_results;